ooduola/MyLearnings/week_notes/Week1.md

 ### Score: 7/10

 **Reasons for score**
- - I feel confidendt with the principcles of TDD and Debugging in particular.
+ - I feel confident with the basic principcles of TDD and Debugging.
- - In hindsight I was set a quite ambitious target.
- - I would have liked to completed more TDD exercises
- - I got to step 18/22 on Boris-Bikes and felt I learned a lot about TDD process.
+ - Reached step 18/22 on Boris-Bikes and felt I learned a lot about TDD process.
- - I would have like to complete the weekend airport challenge.
-Only completed 4/6 user stories.
+ - Completed 4/6 user stories for the weekend challenge.
+ - Would have liked to complete at least 1 challenge and worked on more TDD exercises.

- ### Material to focus on
+ **Material to focus on**
   - TDD exericse for 1 and 2 classes
   - OO Principles more specifically getting to grips with encaptulation, abstraction, SRP.
   - Mocking and complete 2 exercises.

+---
+### Week 1 Weekend Challenge - Airport
+[GitHub repo](https://github.com/ooduola/airport_challenge) with all Learning Objectives, notes, and code.